-The Colorado Energy Office (CEO) will provide financial assistance through refundable, merit-based tax credits to eligible applicants for the development and production of geothermal electricity.
-CEO will award the Geothermal Electricity Tax Credit Offering (GETC) through a competitive process, providing a total of $35 million in state investment tax credits (ITC) and up to $1 million per entity per year in production tax credits (PTC).
+The Colorado Energy Office (CEO) will provide financial assistance through refundable, merit-based tax credits to eligible applicants for geothermal energy projects, including including developing and producing geothermal electricity, installing a thermal energy network, or conducting a thermal energy network study.
+CEO will award the Geothermal Energy Tax Credit Offering (GETCO) through a competitive process, providing a total of $35 million in state investment tax credits (ITC).
+A production tax credit (PTC) is also available for electricity production.

 Contact information